DataDog/documentation/content/en/getting_started/containers/datadog_operator.md

       logCollection:
         enabled: true
 {{< /highlight >}}
-With the above configuration, agent pods run a single container with three agent processes.
-Default for `global.containerStrategy` is `optimized` and runs each agent process in a separate container.
+With the above configuration, Agent pods run as single containers with three Agent processes.
+The default for `global.containerStrategy` is `optimized` and runs each Agent process in a separate container.

-**Note:** Running multiple agent processes in a single container is discouraged in orchestrated environments such as Kubernetes.
-Kubernetes manages the lifecycle of pods and containers, and it takes actions for scenarios, such as when a container within a pod exits unexpectedly.
-However, when pods run multiple processes, their lifecycle needs to be managed by a process manager.
-The behavior of the process managers is not directly controllable by Kubernetes, potentially leading to inconsistencies or conflicts in the container lifecycle management.
+**Note**: Running multiple Agent processes in a single container is discouraged in orchestrated environments such as Kubernetes.
+Pods running multiple processes need their lifecycles to be managed by a process manager, which is not directly controllable by Kubernetes and potentially leads to inconsistencies or conflicts in the container lifecycle management.

 ## Validation